Vietnam.vn - Nền tảng quảng bá Việt Nam

 With a desire to preserve the beauty of time, regardless of whether the objects are of high or low value, Mr. Hiep has owned an uncountable number of artifacts after a collecting journey of more than 3 decades.

 Previously, most of the objects were kept by Mr. Hiep in a warehouse at his private home.
-Since 2018, the artifacts have been displayed at the Lua Coffee Shop.
+Since 2018, the artifacts have been displayed at Lua Coffee Shop.

 "My close friend - Meritorious Artist Kim Tuyen - was the one who suggested I open a coffee shop to display the items I had collected.
 She said I had to display them so that many other people could have the opportunity to see and approach old items, reliving old memories.
 So in 2018, this coffee shop was born," said Mr. Hiep.

-"In the coffee shop, there are coins from the Le Dynasty, more than 500 years ago, a fossilized block of ancient coins from the Minh Mang Dynasty from 1820, a newspaper cart from before 1975, a soap box with the famous Co Ba brand in Saigon from 1920 or Mac-phsu balm - a brand of oil commonly used in Saigon in the 60s...", Mr. Hiep said.
+"In the coffee shop, there are coins from the Le dynasty, more than 500 years ago, a block of fossilized ancient coins from the Minh Mang dynasty from 1820, a newspaper cart from before 1975, a soap box with the famous Co Ba brand in Saigon from 1920 or Mac-phsu balm - a brand of oil commonly used in Saigon in the 60s...", Mr. Hiep said.

 Mr. Hiep's coffee shop displays a collection of ancient coins and fossil coins (Photo: Moc Khai).

-Mr. Hiep's coffee shop also has a collection of 500 newspapers from many periods, including 100 daily newspapers from old Saigon and many newspapers with historical value, including Gia Dinh newspaper edited by Mr. Truong Vinh Ky - the first newspaper written in Vietnamese script in Vietnam.
+Mr. Hiep's coffee shop also has a collection of 500 newspapers from many periods, including 100 daily newspapers from old Saigon and many newspapers of historical value, including Gia Dinh newspaper edited by Mr. Truong Vinh Ky - the first newspaper written in Vietnamese script in Vietnam.

 Walking around Mr. Hiep's coffee shop, everyone was surprised and delighted by the familiar yet strange items.
 Many people exclaimed: "My family used to have this item, but it's no longer there."